Buying real estate in Slovenia?

 Everything you need to know before buying real estate is included in our Slovenia Property Pack

-1) Over 40% of new homes in Slovenia are now using smart technology
+1) By 2025, over 40% of new residential developments in Slovenia will feature smart home technology

 In 2025, over 40% of new residential developments in Slovenia are incorporating smart home technology.